English subjunctive: Triggering contexts

 In most of the above examples a construction with should can be used as an alternative: "I insist that he should leave now" etc. This "should mandative" was the most common kind of mandative at the start of the 20th century, not only in British English but also in American English.
 However, in American English its use decreased rapidly in the early 20th century and it had become very unusual by the 21st; in British English its use also decreased, but later and not so drastically.

 The subjunctive is not generally used after verbs such as hope and expect.

-The subjunctive can also be used in clauses with the conjunction lest, which generally expresses a potential adverse event:
+Using subjunctive or should is mandatory in clauses with the conjunction lest, which generally expresses a potential adverse event: